xforcered/RemoteMonologue/README.md

 # RemoteMonologue

-RemoteMonologue is a Windows credential harvesting attack that enables remote user compromise by leveraging the Interactive User RunAs key and coercing NTLM authentications via DCOM.
+RemoteMonologue is a Windows credential harvesting technique that enables remote user compromise by leveraging the Interactive User RunAs key and coercing NTLM authentications via DCOM.
 Read [RemoteMonologue: Weaponizing DCOM for NTLM  Authentication Coercions] for detailed information.

 ## **Features**